Renormalization footprints in the phase diagram of the Grosse-Wulkenhaar model: Concluding remarks

 Another possible line of investigation could be the phase diagram of renormalizable spinor model on $\mathfrak{h}^\text{tr}$ \cite{Buric:2015vja} in context of fermionic matrix models \cite{Semenoff:1996vm,Arefeva:2019wjb}.

 If this correspondence between renormalizability and phase structure proves to hold across models, it might be helpful when constructing new ones.
-It could be possible to search numerically for early signatures of (non)renormalizability in their phase diagrams, assessing the new model's renormalizability potential, even before the involved and time-consuming analytical exploration.
+For example, one could search numerically for early signatures of (non)renormalizability in their phase diagrams, assessing the new model's renormalizability potential, even before the involved and time-consuming analytical exploration.